nicogig/WLED-App/readme.md

 - Automatic Device Detection via mDNS
 - Access and control your lights from one list
 - Hide and delete devices
+- Automatic Theme switching based on Device Theme

 ### Planned Features:

 - Automatic setup when connected to WLED hotspot
-- iOS and UWP Support
+- UWP Support
 - Native settings interface when connected to v0.13 and higher
 - Better support for Palettes